Skip to content

 Increasing your consumption of water-rich fruits and veggies such as cucumbers, tomatoes, and berries can also support skin hydration from the inside.
 Just keep in mind, though, that these foods are meant to complement your water intake, not replace it.

-7. Keep Stress Levels in Check:
+7. Keep Stress Levels In Check:

 When stress levels rise, so does cortisol, which can weaken your skin’s protective barrier, causing it to lose moisture more quickly and leading to dehydration.
 Try some de-stressing activities like yoga, journaling, or even a relaxing walk to keep your body, mood, and skin in balance.